 Appointment Process of Mentored Teaching Fellows

 - Faculty interested in nominating students to become Fellows should contact their Chair or Dean’s office, as appropriate, and submit a recommendation that describes how the student and faculty member have met, or will meet, each of the fellowship requirements.

 - The Chair or Dean’s office should validate the student and faculty member’s ability and commitment to fulfill the fellowship requirements.

 - The Chair or Dean’s office should ensure an appropriate existing course and funding are available for the Fellow for the spring semester.

-- Completion of the CET Mentored Teaching Fellow Appointment Form (link provided in announcement letter) by July 1.
+- Completion of the Mentored Teaching Fellow Appointment Form by school administration (link provided in announcement letter).